influxdata/docs-v2/content/influxdb/cloud-serverless/reference/client-libraries/v3/_index.md

 InfluxDB v3 client libraries can query InfluxDB v3 using InfluxDB v3's IOx-specific Arrow Flight protocol with gRPC.
-Client libraries use Flight clients to execute SQL and InfluxQL queries, request database information, and retrieve data stored in {{% cloud-name %}}.
+Client libraries use Flight clients to execute SQL and InfluxQL queries, request database information, and retrieve data stored in {{% product-name %}}.

 Additional features may vary among client libraries.